ARMmbed/BLEIntros/GettingStarted/URIBeacon.md

 	#include "DeviceInformationService.h"
 	#include "ConfigParamsPersistence.h"

 The next bit of the program is the inclusions list.
-This tells the compiler which files other than the main.cpp file it needs to include when it compiles your program.
-You can see that the URI Beacon program has five files it includes.
-These all focus on different capabilities, such as working with the mbed board (mbed.h) or the BLE itself (BLEDevice.h).
+This tells the compiler which files other than the ``main.cpp`` file it needs to include when it compiles your program.
+You can see that the ``URI Beacon`` program has six files it includes.
+These all focus on different capabilities, such as working with the mbed board (``mbed.h``) or the BLE itself (``BLEDevice.h``).

 <a name=”objects”>
 ###Objects